open-source sdk for macos

 • Chat & productivity — Slack, Discord, Notion, Notes, Mail.
 Full message and UI structure.

-• System apps — Finder, System Settings, Terminal, iTerm2, Warp.
+• System apps — Finder, System Settings, Activity Monitor.
 Everything exposed.

 • Electron apps — Any app built on Electron inherits Chromium's accessibility tree.

-Menus, toolbars, and panels are readable — but the main canvas or viewport is a single opaque element.
-Combine with a cropped screenshot of just the canvas area for best results.
+Menus, toolbars, and panels are readable — but the main content area may be partially exposed.
+Combine with a screenshot for full context.

 • DaVinci Resolve — color panels, timeline controls, menus yes.
 Video viewer no.